 Signing the Minutes

 It is generally the responsibility of the president and of the secretary of the general meeting to sign the minutes.
 The purpose of these signatures is to confirm that the contents of the minutes reflect the deliberations of the general meeting and the outcome of each decision taken by the general meeting.
+In the case where both signatures are affixed, the signature on the left is that of the president, while the secretary of the assembly signs on the right.

 Its probative value